 On April 23, 2024, the MSLP Loan was purchased by Madryn for an undisclosed amount from CNB with the consent of the Company.
-On May 24, 2024, the MSLP Loan was amended by way of a Loan Amendment and Consent Agreement (the "MSLP Loan Amendment") with Madryn.
+On May 24, 2024, the MSLP Loan was amended by way of a loan amendment and consent agreement (the "MSLP Loan Amendment") with Madryn.
 The MSLP Loan Amendment amended the Loan Agreement to, among other things, (i) modify the May 2024 and June 2024 interest payments to be payable-in-kind, (ii) grant certain relief from the Minimum Deposit Relationship obligations through June 7, 2024.

-On May 24, 2024, the Company entered into an Exchange Agreement, dated May 24, 2024, by and among the Company, Venus USA, and Madryn (the "2024 Exchange Agreement") whereby the Company exchanged \$52,142 in aggregate principal amount outstanding under the MSLP Loan Agreement for \$17,142 in aggregate principal of new secured notes ("New Secured Notes") and 576,986 shares of newly-created convertible preferred stock of the Company, designated as "Series Y Convertible Preferred Stock."
-The Series Y Convertible Preferred Stock is priced at \$60.66 per share (the "Series Y Issuance Price"), being equal to the product of (i) the average closing price (as reflected on Nasdaq.com) of the Company's common stock for the five trading days immediately preceding date of the 2024 Exchange Agreement, multiplied by (ii) 100.
+On May 24, 2024, the Company entered into an Exchange Agreement, by and among the Company, Venus USA, and Madryn (the "2024 Exchange Agreement") whereby the Company exchanged \$52,142 in aggregate principal amount outstanding under the MSLP Loan Agreement for \$17,142 in aggregate principal of new secured notes ("New Secured Notes") and 576,986 shares of newly-created convertible preferred stock of the Company, designated as "Series Y Convertible Preferred Stock."
+The Series Y Convertible Preferred Stock is priced at \$60.66 per share, being equal to the product of (i) the average closing price (as reflected on Nasdaq.com) of the Company's common stock for the five trading days immediately preceding date of the 2024 Exchange Agreement, multiplied by (ii) 100.
 The New Secured Notes follow the same terms as the MSLP Loan Agreement.
-As part of the extinguishment of principal, the Company recognized a \$10.9 million loss.
-Refer to Note 15 for details of the Series Y Convertible Preferred Stock.
+As part of the extinguishment of principal, the Company recognized a \$10.9 million non-cash loss.

-On June 7, 2024, the Company, Venus USA, Venus Canada and Venus Ltd. (collectively, the "Loan Parties") entered into a Consent Agreement with Madryn to amended the MSLP Loan Amendment to, among other things, grant certain relief from minimum liquidity requirements under the MSLP Loan Amendment.
+On June 7, 2024, the Loan Parties entered into a consent agreement with Madryn to amend the MSLP Loan Amendment to, among other things, grant certain relief from minimum liquidity requirements under the MSLP Loan Amendment.
 On June 21, 2024, the Loan Parties entered into an Amendment and Consent Agreement with the Lenders to, among other things, (i) modify the July 2024 interest payment to be payable-in-kind, (ii) grant relief from the Minimum Deposit Relationship obligations through July 8, 2024.